 However, not all foods are the same.
 How big or small your energy expenditure is for metabolism is partially dependent on what you are eating.
 That is why people who are keen on knowing how to burn fat quickly turn to thermic foods.

-From the illustration above, it is apparent that food does not inherently burn fat directly.
+It is apparent that food does not inherently burn fat directly.
 Instead, it is more about the energy utilized to digest it and absorb it that determines whether the food can be said to increase diet-induced thermogenesis and to what extent (3).

 The Role Of Insulin In The Thermic Effect Of Food